 We can all agree that effective educators continuously build their practice and pedagogy by collaborating and gathering new knowledge.
 As Albert Einstein said, “If you’re not learning, you’re dying.”
 It has become standard practice in schools across the country to allocate ~five full school days and several half days for Professional Learning and Professional Learning Communities (PLCs) dedicated to honing our craft.
-This dedicated time is sacred for educators, needing to step away from the flurry of plans, decisions, and discussions that define their daily work.
+This dedicated time is sacred for educators who need to step away from the flurry of plans, decisions, and discussions that define their daily work.
 Professional learning allows us to reflect, learn, and grow with the ultimate goal of helping students, families, and communities achieve and live the most positive school experience.

 There is a learning curve for all educators working through the Multi-Tier System of Supports (MTSS) to help identify students’ needs.
 As a former school psychologist, I was often able to make recommendations on effective ways to support students in school and on following MTSS processes.